Atarra railway station

 Atarra railway station is a grade B railway station in the Banda district, Uttar Pradesh with code ATE.
 It serves Atarra town.

 Infrastructure

 The station consists of two platforms.
 The station is a Category A station of Jhansi railway division of the North Central Railway zone.
-Recently the electrification of the tracks has started.
 There is no waiting room for AC and NON-AC.

 Public washroom are available to all.